 - 7 cloves of garlic, minced

-- 1/2 cup of unsweetened and unflavoured almond milk or 1 heaping tablespoon plain greek yoghurt
+- 1/2 cup unsweetened and unflavoured almond milk or 1 heaping tablespoon plain greek yoghurt

-- When the cauliflower florets are ready to go, transfer the florets to a blender with a slotted spoon.
+- When the cauliflower florets are ready, transfer them to a blender with a slotted spoon.
+Save the stock.

 - Mushroom Faux-sotto (Risotto) | Killing Thyme - […] sauce I use in this recipe is my Cauliflower Cream Sauce, and you can find the recipe here.
 Is…